How to check if an AD account is locked out

 Self-service account unlocks

 With many organizations supporting remote employees, self-service workflows for end-users are hugely beneficial.
 Self-service solutions save IT time and money by reducing help desk tickets and prompt users to take ownership over their own password security and updates.
-Remote work as of late can increase the cached credential problem which means more lockouts and more helpdesk calls.
+Higher numbers of remote workers can increase the cached credential problem which means more lockouts and more helpdesk calls.
 Reliable self-service options will reduce this burden on your helpdesk.

 Specops uReset is a self-service solution enables users to securely reset their Active Directory passwords.
 End-users can initiate the password reset process from any browser, their mobile device, or right from the Windows logon screen on their workstations.
-Specops uReset can notify an end-user when they’re locked out and help unlock the account without a manual admin fix, saving you a ton of time and tickets.
+Specops uReset checks if an AD account is locked and notifies an end-user when they’re locked out.
+Furthermore, it helps to unlock the account without a manual admin fix, saving you a ton of time and tickets.
 With a self-service solution like Specops uReset you don’t have to identify or solve a locked account, the user can do it themselves.

 Security features like multi-factor authentication and geo-blocking ensure that Specops uReset password reset solution is consistent with the high level of security you’d expect in your admin systems.